Wednesday, 25 December 2024

 QR codes can hold data that a computer can decode quickly using an intuitive arrangement of shapes and colors.
 The black and white squares, and the understanding of these squares, dictate the type of data each QR code contains.

-The information contained in them can range from links to serial codes and even images.
+The information contained in them can range from website links to serial codes and even images.
 Some people have even managed to fit entire video games in a single QR code.

 While it can’t hold too much information, especially by today’s standards, it can hold enough data to make essential transactions possible.